 (b) a prescribed person, or a person belonging to a prescribed class of persons, if the Commissioner or the Director (as the case requires) considers that the personal particulars are required by that person for a purpose relating to —

-(i) the further provision of the personal particulars to responsible persons in relation to licensed premises to assist those responsible persons to identify persons in relation to whom notices under section 115AA(2) are in effect; or
+(i) the further provision of the personal particulars to responsible persons in relation to licensed premises to assist those responsible persons to identify persons in relation to whom barring notices are in effect; or

-(ii) the creation or provision of equipment, software, databases or any other thing to be used by responsible persons in identifying persons in relation to whom notices under section 115AA(2) are in effect.
+(ii) the creation or provision of equipment, software, databases or any other thing to be used by responsible persons in identifying persons in relation to whom barring notices are in effect.

 (2) Subsections (1) and (1AA) do not permit the publication or disclosure of anything that identifies, or is capable of identifying —

-(a) a juvenile other than the person to whom the notice is given; or
+(a) a juvenile other than the person the subject of the barring notice; or

-(b) the details of any offence of which the person to whom the notice is given was convicted in the Children’s Court.
+(b) the details of any offence of which the person the subject of the barring notice was convicted in the Children’s Court.

 (3) Subject to subsections (4) and (5), a person who discloses information or a photograph that the person has obtained from the secure webpage referred to in subsection (1), or from a disclosure under subsection (1AA), commits an offence.